 My name is Solo

-I was born in the outer-city slums of La Guyane, South America.
-To me, it was home.
+I was born in the outer-city area of La Guyane, South America.

-This is how we are in La Guyane, in my small community where you can literally leave your door open during the day.
+This is how we are in La Guyane, in my small community where you may literally leave your door open during the day.

-A perfect example of the "French Guiana outer-city slum"
+A perfect example of the "La Guyane outer-city slum"